Tox-Archive/Tox-blog/source/_posts/utox-updates-0-1-8.md

 tags:
 ---

-What's new: Save file location changed, bug fixes, bug fixes, new translations and some small features like the icon on windows changing colour when a message is received.
+What's new: Save file location changed, bug fixes, bug fixes, new translations and some small features like the icon on Windows changing colour when a message is received.

 For credits and a detailed list of all changes: [https://github.com/notsecure/uTox/commits/master](https://github.com/notsecure/uTox/commits/master "https://github.com/notsecure/uTox/commits/master")